 In order to be eligible to work as a TA, you must be available to attend the mandatory APSC TA training, as well as the appropriate lab orientations, before the start of term.

-TA offers will be sent out around early July and will continue until all positions are filled (which can extend into the start of the academic year).
+TA offers will be sent out around early May and will continue until all positions are filled (which can extend into the start of the academic year).
 You must respond to TA offers in a prompt manner.
-Failure to accept an offer within one week of receiving the offer via email will be seen as a decline on your behalf, and will result in the position being offered to the next most qualified candidate.
+Failure to accept an offer within Ten working days of receiving the offer via email will be seen as a decline on your behalf, and will result in the position being offered to the next most qualified candidate.

 TA positions in our department are employment opportunities, and we expect applicants to act professionally and treat it as such.
 Withdrawing from a TA position after you have previously formally accepted the post is not an acceptable practice.